vedanthreddy25/IMPLEMETATION-OF-REINFORCEMENT-LEARNING-ON-SNAKE-GAME/README.md

 """IMPLEMETATION-OF-REINFORCEMENT-LEARNING-ON-SNAKE-GAME"""

+This repository contains an implementation of Reinforcement Learning (RL) algorithms applied to the classic Snake game.
+Here's a quick overview:

+What you'll find:
+•	Python code for the Snake game environment.
+•	Implementations of popular RL algorithms like Q-Learning and Deep Q-Learning (DQN) for playing the game.
+•	Tools for training, visualizing, and evaluating the performance of the RL agents.
+•	Pre-trained models for each algorithm, demonstrating their capabilities.

+Requirements:
+•	Python 3.7+
+•	pytorch

+Getting Started:
+1. Clone the repository.
+2. Install the necessary dependencies (refer to requirements.txt).
+3. Choose an RL algorithm folder (e.g., q_learning).
+4. Run the training script (e.g., python train.py).
+5. Observe the training progress and agent performance in the terminal.
+6. (Optional) Use provided visualization scripts to analyze the agent's behavior.

+Structure:
+•	snake_env: Contains the Snake game environment implementation.
+•	rl_agents: Holds the RL algorithms and agent code. o	q_learning: Implementation of Q-Learning. o	double_q_learning: Implementation of Double Q-Learning. o	dqn: Implementation of Deep Q-Learning with a neural network.
+•	models: Pre-trained models for each algorithm.
+•	scripts: Training, evaluation, and visualization scripts.
+•	README.md: This file (you're reading it!)

+Additional Notes:
+•	Feel free to modify the code to experiment with different RL parameters, hyperparameters, and training configurations.
+•	Consider exploring advanced RL techniques like experience replay and prioritized experience replay for further improvements.
+•	Share your findings and improvements via pull requests or issue reports.
+Enjoy learning about RL and training your own Snake-playing AI!

+Further Resources:
+•	Sutton and Barto's "Reinforcement Learning: An Introduction"
+•	David Silver's Reinforcement Learning Lecture Series
+•	OpenAI Gym Snake environment (for comparison)

+I hope this README provides a helpful starting point for your exploration of RL and the Snake game!

 """ INSTALLATION PROCESS"""

 pytorch install pytorch from here: https://pytorch.org/

 """ Requirements mentioned in the text file are needed to be installed for the project """

 #command for installing the libraries